Enrique1987/databricks/01_Databricks_Champions/GAPS.md

 # Active learning gaps

 Status: Draft learning record.
-Last reviewed: 2026-09-22.
+Last reviewed: 2026-09-23.

-All items remain open after Session 002.
-Close only with linked re-test evidence.
-The basic pipeline was described, but the complete design was not independently demonstrated.
+The offline indexing path was covered in Session 003 but still requires cold recall.
+Close gaps only with linked re-test or scenario evidence.

-1. Explain the full RAG pipeline precisely from ingestion to generation.
+1. Explain the full RAG pipeline precisely from ingestion through online generation; independently recall the offline half.
 2. Distinguish:
    - RAG
    - fine-tuning